RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 However, this one was a bit over the [recommended 60 max. chars](https://www.mheroes.com/that-blog-title-is-too-long-are-you-counting/) for blog titles...

-From this longer title you'll see that this post will be of special interest to you if you use webflow to host your blog.
+From this longer title, you'll see that this post will be of special interest to you if you use webflow to host your blog.

-**And** if you have some sort of a software developer or technical blog content, since we go deeply into things like code syntax highlighting and developer-focused blogging platforms.
+**And** if you have some sort of a software developer or technical blog content since we go deeply into things like code syntax highlighting proper hosting, and developer-focused content platforms.

 **Or** maybe you just ❤️ markdown?

 **Or** you'd like to open source your blog on GitHub too?

-By the way, I just always wanted to write that something's an _"Ultimate Guide"_, but actually it's just a bunch of paragraphs.
+By the way, I just always wanted to write that something's an _"Ultimate Guide"_, but actually, it's just a bunch of paragraphs.
 It will be probably an eternal WIP, considering all the platforms and different tastes involved.
 If you are a happy person, i.e. you are reading this on its original place of spawning ([fullstack.coach](https://fullstack.coach/post/how-to-write-and-cross-post-your-markdown-content)) or in the post's very core root on [Github](https://github.com/RichStone/content/blob/content/fullstack.coach/write-markdown-distribute-everywhere.md) (YOU NERD!) or on dev.to, then you will always have the most up to date version of it.
 Congrats!🎉

-> In case you start to wonder now: This article is published on all the mentioned platforms with as much automation as possible.
+> In case you start to wonder now: This article is published on all the mentioned platforms with as much automation as currently possible.
 The original article was published on [fullstack.coach](https://fullstack.coach/post/how-to-write-and-cross-post-your-markdown-content) and then a few days later, after Google has done its dirty indexing stuff, on all the other platforms including some best practices and canonical URLs.
-Here you will find out how, in fullest of detail!
+Here you will find out how in fullest of detail!

 ## Why cross post your content at all